-Fly to Northland and start your virtual field trip experience by meeting the waka Nukutaiao at Te Aurere after its journey from Waitangi.
-Over the following days, take part in sea trials and training in preparation for the voyage to Noumea, New Caledonia.
+Fly to Whakatane and start your virtual field trip experience with the ceremonial launch of the repaired waka.
+Over the following days, take part in sea trials and training which include sailing to Moutohora Island (Whale Island) in preparation for the voyage to Noumea, New Caledonia.

-Go to more comments from teachers about previous Waka Voyaging LEARNZ field trips
+Go to more comments from teachers about previous LEARNZ field trips

 More about Health and Physical Education and Hauora/Wellbeing

 - The field trip will focus on the four dimensions of hauora/wellbeing (in the context of the practical aspects and holistic approach to Waka Voyaging) Taha Wairua: being at one with Tangaroa and the stars plus everyone in your crew.
 Taha Tinana: being physically able to handle the demands of the ocean and sailing.
 Taha Hinengaro: having the knowledge of how to sail safely and properly.
 Taha whanau: being completely as one whanau, as these are the people for whom you put your trust and life in on the water.